desanker/globalnap/manuscript.md

 1. Introduction to the Global Open NAP initiative

-2. Developing a master collection of systems of systems for adaptation planning
+2. Developing a master collection of systems of systems for adaptation planning: mapping to SDGs, Urban areas, Sendai Framework

 3. The Global Open NAP

+4. Innovative solutions for DRR, preemptive adaptation and contingency measures to span the full climate change risk landscape

-4. Developing climate change scenarios that capture impact climate change hazards at all scales, beyond conventional downscaled results for local areas
+5. Developing climate change scenarios that capture impact climate change hazards at all scales, beyond conventional downscaled results for local areas

-5. Lessons learned from COVID-19 for climate change risk assessment and management
+6. Lessons learned from COVID-19 for climate change risk assessment and management

-6. PEG ME Version 2.0: M&E ... how to enrich empirical indices with model context about the evolution of the numbers
+7. PEG ME Version 2.0: M&E ... how to enrich empirical indices with model context about the evolution of the numbers

-7. A continuous integration approach in producing living documents: The always up-to-date NAP
+8. A continuous integration approach in producing living documents: The always up-to-date NAP